Olex2/help/gui/EN/tools/maps.md

 <br>
 <br>

 To move the map perpendicular to the screen (i.e., into or out of the screen), hold down the <c>Shift</c>' key while dragging the left mouse button on the map or use the **Depth** slider bar.

-The visible area of the map can be adjusted with the size slider, or by holding down the **Ctrl** key whilst dragging the right mouse key.
-Finally, the levels can be adjusted with the **SHIFT** key and right mouse key.
-In contour mode, the number of contours can be altered with the contours slider.
+The visible area of the map can be adjusted with the size slider, or by holding down the '<c>Ctrl</c>' key whilst dragging the right mouse button.
+Finally, the levels can be adjusted by holding down the '<c>Shift</c>' key and dragging the right mouse button.
+In contour mode, the number of contours can be altered with the **Contours** slider.
 Positive electron density is displayed as solid lines, whilst negative electron density (holes) are displayed as dashed lines.
-A contour map will be included in any postscript drawing created whilst the map is displayed.
+A contour map will be included in any PostScript drawing created whilst the map is displayed.

 ### surface, wire, points
-These are all three dimensional displays of the electron density.
-However, the 3D display will only work if there is enough electron density to display, otherwise the 2D display will the shown.
-It is a good idea to start adjusting the levels in the points view, and only then to select wire or surface for a graphically more demanding display.
-Negative values of electron density (holes) will be displayed in a reddish colour.
+These three views show 3D displays of the electron density.
+If there is insufficient electron density, however, only the 2D display will the shown.
+It is a good idea to start adjusting the display levels in the **points** view, and only then to select **wire** or **surface**, since the latter are more computationally demanding graphics displays.
+Positive values of electron density are shown in green and negative values (holes) in red.

 ## Extended
 Ticking this box will extend the map display out from one unit cell to 27 (3 x 3 x 3) adjacent unit cells.
 This is very useful for viewing the shapes, sizes, and distribution of voids in the structure.